The Best French Fruit Tart Recipe

 Can you make this fruit tart with pastry cream in advance?

 A classic fruit tart is a dessert best served on the same day as it is baked.
 This is one of those desserts that absolutely cannot be made the day before you’re planning to serve it.
+However, there are a few steps that can be prepared ahead of time to help reduce stress.

 When to make your pastry tart shell